 Apply it today:

 You don’t have to create an app to reward your customers.
 You can find ways to engage customers through giveaways, contests, and even simple punch-in reward cards.
 Look for the parts of the customer experience that can become a game, such as returning to make a purchase or participating for a discount.
 Then give incentives to increase loyalty.
+For example, provide customized products that represent your brand and make your customers happy.

 7. Listen to your customers